-I myself am not a natural lucid dreamer, but tried drinking tea right after waking up, throughout the day and just before bed for two weeks.
-The first two nights I didn’t notice any real differences dream wise, and was asleep faster than I’d normally be, not even remembering any dreams in the morning.
+I myself am not a natural lucid dreamer but tried drinking tea right after waking up, throughout the day, and just before bed for two weeks.
+The first two nights I didn’t notice any real differences dream-wise and was asleep faster than I’d normally be, not even remembering any dreams in the morning.
 I did feel very relaxed throughout the day and found myself more focused and awake, which was very nice on its own.
-The third night, I had two pretty vivid dreams which I remembered, and this has been the case for the past week and a half.
-I’m also more capable of recalling the landscapes and buildings that occur in my dreams, which made me realize that I dream up some pretty wicked architecture and landscaping – at the moment I’m trying to use that to wake up to lucidity, but unfortunately it hasn’t come to that either.
+On the third night, I had two pretty vivid dreams which I remembered, and this has been the case for the past week and a half.
+I’m also more capable of recalling the landscapes and buildings that occur in my dreams, which made me realize that I dream up some pretty wicked architecture and landscaping – at the moment I’m trying to use that to wake up to lucidity, but unfortunately, it hasn’t come to that either.

 To me this proves that drinking green tea on its own won’t make you lucid – but then again, I didn’t expect that.
 Regardless, I am convinced that it does influence your dreaming as well as your overall health and state of mind during the day, and its worth as a supplement should not be underestimated.

 For now, I’ll try experimenting with other natural additives – but green tea has become something I’ll be drinking daily.